 In U.S. dollar terms, developed markets outperformed the U.S. equity market and had similar performance to emerging markets indices during the quarter.
 Looking at broad market indices, the value effect was negative across all size ranges in international developed markets.

 Small caps outperformed large caps in international developed markets.

 In U.S. dollar terms, emerging markets indices outperformed the U.S. and recorded similar performance to developed markets outside the U.S. Looking at broad market indices, the value effect was negative across all size ranges in emerging markets.
 Small caps underperformed large caps in emerging markets.

 Real Estate Investment Trusts

-Interest rates across the U.S. fixed income markets generally increased during the second quarter.
-The 5-year Treasury note added 25 basis points to end the period yielding 1.63%.
-The 10-year Treasury note increased 42 basis points to end the quarter at 2.35%.
-The 30-year Treasury bond added 56 basis points to finish with a yield of 3.10%.
+Interest rates were mixed across the U.S. fixed income market during the second quarter.
+The yield on the 5-year Treasury note decreased 4 basis points (bps) to 1.89%.
+The yield on the 10-year Treasury note decreased 9 bps to 2.31%.
+The 30-year Treasury bond yield decreased 18 bps to finish at 2.84%.

 The yield on the 1-year Treasury bill rose 21 bps to 1.24%, and the 2-year Treasury note yield rose 11 bps to 1.38%.
 The yield on the 3-month Treasury bill climbed 27 bps to 1.03%, while the 6-month Treasury bill yield increased 23 bps to 1.14%.

 In terms of total returns, short-term corporate bonds gained 0.59% and intermediate corporates gained 1.49%.

 Short-term municipal bonds gained 0.56%, while intermediate-term municipal bonds returned 1.97%.
 Revenue bonds gained 2.19%, outperforming general obligation bonds by 39 bps.